 Other mitigating factors that will affect the penalties you receive involve whether there has been a prior DWI, your blood alcohol concentration (BAC) level at the time of the arrest, and whether serious injuries or death occurred because of an accident.

 Collateral Consequences of a DWI With Child Passenger

-Whether the Arrest Was the Result of Probable Cause – Even though a police officer might use a roadside preliminary breath test (PBT) once he has made a traffic stop, this does not mean there is now probable cause to make an arrest.
+- Whether the Arrest Was the Result of Probable Cause – Even though a police officer might use a roadside preliminary breath test (PBT) once he has made a traffic stop, this does not mean there is now evidence beyond a reasonable doubt to convict.
 These tests are known to be inaccurate and unreliable, and the results of the PBT are not admissible as evidence.
 In fact, these preliminary tests are used by the police as an evidence-gathering tool to generate the probable cause necessary to make an arrest.
-As long as you haven’t been placed under arrest, you can refuse an officer’s request to take a PBT without facing any consequences.

 Austin DWI With Child Passenger Defense